eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

     }
   }' <eclipse-ditto-instance-url>/devops/piggyback/connectivity
 ```
+*Listing 7: Curl call to add a new `Connection` to a Ditto instance*

 We list the JavaScript mapper in `piggybackCommand.connection.mappingDefinitions.mappingForShell.options.outgoingScript` and reference it as `mappingForShell` in `piggybackCommand.connection.targets[0].payloadMapping`.
 The address of the BaSyx AAS registry is configured in the parameter `piggybackCommand.connection.uri`.